awsdocs/aws-iot-docs/developerguide/rule-error-handling.md

 You can use any function or substitution in an error action's SQL statement, except for external functions \(for example, `get_thing_shadow`, `aws_lambda`, and `machinelearning_predict`\.\)

-For more information about rules and how to specify an error action, see [Creating an AWS IoT Rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-create-rule.html)\.
+For more information about rules and how to specify an error action, see [Creating an AWS IoT rule](iot-create-rule.md)\.

-For more information about using CloudWatch to monitor the success or failure of rules, see [AWS IoT Metrics and Dimensions](metrics_dimensions.md)\.
+For more information about using CloudWatch to monitor the success or failure of rules, see [AWS IoT metrics and dimensions](metrics_dimensions.md)\.